How to Measure A Bike Stem Length

 This measurement is the diameter (in millimeters) of the handlebars.

-The majority of road bike handlebars are 31.8mm (31.75mm to be precise), with the exception of selected models from Deda, which have a 35mm diameter.
+Most road bike handlebars are 31.8mm (31.75mm to be precise), except for selected models from Deda, which have a 35mm diameter.

 This measurement is not applicable for one-piece handlebars.

-Why correct stem length and angle are important
+Importance of using the correct stem length and angle

 The stem length and angle have a great influence on your bike handling and positioning.
 It acts as a steering lever arm.